 Read our full Blue Yeti review.

-We used to consider the Blue Snowball Ice the best cheap microphone, but the JLab Talk has stuck around the sub-$60 mark for a while now.
+The JLab Talk has stuck around the sub-$80 mark for a while now.
 If this holds, it’s a fantastic deal on what was already a solid USB mic when it launched at $99.
 Like the Blue Yeti, it’s child’s play to set up and use, and you even get the same four recording patterns to play with.